Common Diseases of Crabapple Trees

 Treatment:Spray tree with an organic fungicide, as mentioned above for scab.

 Prevention: Plant crabapple varieties that are resistant to rust.
 Don't plant junipers near your crabapple trees.
-If you do have junipers and crabapples in the same yard, police the junipers in the spring, removing any galls that form before they form horns.
+If you do have junipers and crabapples in the same yard, police the junipers in the spring, removing any galls that form before the horns develop.

 Treatment: Powdery mildew can be treated with a homemade solution made of water and baking soda (recipe below)

 Prevention: Plant crabapples resistant to powdery mildew.
-Trim taller trees so that they don't shade the crabapple too much.
-Plant crabapple trees on a south, east or west exposure...never a northern one.
-Prune tree to allow for adequate air flow through the canopy.
+If taller trees are near the crabapple, trim them so that they don't shade the crabapple too much.
+Plant crabapple trees on a south, east or west exposure for maximum sunlight.
+Prune the tree to allow for adequate air flow through the canopy.

 This simple homemade solution can be used to control powdery mildew on all kinds of plants, not just crabapples.
 It is organic and easy to use.